24 Plastic Wrap Alternatives for an Eco-Friendly Kitchen

 • Plastic production creates pollution

-• Single-use items add up in landfills (reusable is always better than disposable!)
+• Single-use items create plastic waste that ends up in landfills (reusable is always better than disposable!)

 Eco-Friendly Plastic Wrap Alternatives